 Memorandum of Understanding

-This joint Memorandum of Understanding to support joint action on improving health through the home was signed by twenty organisations ( in January 2015) including Government Departments and public bodies.
+This joint Memorandum of Understanding Memorandum of Understanding to support joint action on improving health trhoguh the home was signed by twenty organisations ( in January 2015) including Government Department and public bodies.
 Includes an action plan for those who have signed the memorandum and provides a model for similar local agreements.